AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 `nothing to commit, working directory clean`

+## 4. Installing Haskell

+In order to build an Ampersand-compiler, we need a Haskell installation.
+We only need a working machine, so this step merely requires section 1 to be finished successfully.

+I have used Haskell stack for installing Haskell.
+First I installed `stack` by following the instructions on the internet for a generic Linux installation:

+`bitnami@Wolfram:~$ sudo apt-get update`

+`bitnami@Wolfram:~$ curl -sSL https://get.haskellstack.org/ | sh`

+Stack works.
+It is installed to `/usr/local/bin/stack`.

+Stack gives a warning about the PATH:

+`WARNING: '/home/ampersandadmin/.local/bin' is not on your PATH.`

+`For best results, please add it to the beginning of PATH in your profile.`

+I ignored this warning for now.

 ## 5. Creating an Ampersand-compiler

 To generate RAP3 we need an Ampersand-compiler.
 The RAP3 user will also use that compiler.
 For both reasons, we need a working Ampersand compiler on the server.
 This step requires sections 3 and 4 to be finished successfully.